-If your car or truck has the dreaded check engine light come on than there is Do-It-Yourself scanner tools that can show the problem.
+If your car or truck has the dreaded check engine light come on, there are Do-It-Yourself scanner tools that can show the problem.

-All cars and trucks built after 1995 come with a built-in port called a OBD2.
+All cars and trucks built after 1995 come with a built-in port called an OBDII.

-The OBD2 port talks directly to the vehicles computer and when used with a OBD2 scanner tool displays the problem with the engine.
+The OBDII port talks directly to the vehicle’s computer and, when used with an OBDIi scan tool, displays the engine’s problem.

-The OBD2 port and scan codes are universal across all vehicles so the same P0102 code (Mass Airflow Sensor) on a Dodge will be the same problem on a Toyota.
+The OBDII port and scan codes are universal across all vehicles, so the same P0102 code (Mass Airflow Sensor) on a Dodge will be the same problem on a Toyota.

-Most all OBD ports are located under the dashboard on the driver side and simply needs a scanner tool to plug into the connector and decode the codes.
+Most all OBD ports are located under the dashboard on the driver side and simply need a scanner tool to plug into the connector and decode the codes.

-There are many scan tools available from cheap to expensive
+There are many scan tools available, from low cost to expensive units.

-A nice low cost unit is the Actron CP9125 PocketScan Code Reader which is a good tool for the Beginner or advanced user.
+For example, the low-cost unit Actron CP9125 PocketScan Code Reader is a good tool for the beginner novice.

-It is a all-in one unit and can read codes and clear them from most any vehicle built after 1995.
+It is an all-in-one unit that can read codes and clear them from almost any vehicle built after 1996.

 Read Full Review Here On the Actron CP9125 PocketScan Code Reader.

-There is also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.
+There are also Bluetooth scan tools available that work in combination with a smartphone or laptop and display codes.

-Finding out the meaning of a check engine light is a easy do-it-yourself task that most anyone can do.
+Finding out the meaning of a check engine light is an easy do-it-yourself task that most anyone can do.

-Be sure to call your local auto part store to be sure but most likley they will offer some type of assistance.
+Be sure to call your local auto part store to be sure, but most likely, they will offer some assistance.

-Bluetooth scanner dongles are very popular since they are very low cost and when paired to a smartphone or laptop can show the problem with any car or truck.
+Bluetooth scanner dongles are very popular since they are very low-cost (Often Less than $15 dollars) and, when paired to a smartphone or laptop, can show the problem with any car or truck.

-As always before buying any OBD2 device be sure to read the reviews on Amazon, forums, or elsewhere to be sure it is the right fit for you.
+As always, before buying any OBDII scan tool, be sure to read the reviews on Amazon, forums, or elsewhere to be sure it is the right fit for you.